dasavisha/dasavisha.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Avisha Das is a Research Fellow at Machine Intelligence in Medical Imaging (MI2) Lab, Mayo Clinic, AZ.
-She has previously worked as a CPRIT Postdoctoral Scholar at University of Texas Health (UTHealth), Houston, TX.
-Her research interests lie in Large Language Modeling (LLM), focusing on natural language generation and understanding tasks.
+I am currently a Research Fellow with the Arizona Advanced AI & Innovation (A3I) Hub, Mayo Clinic, AZ.
+I have worked as a Postdoc at University of Texas Health Science Center, Houston with Dr. Wenjin J. Zheng and Dr. Hua Xu on Biomedical NLP and Knowledge Mining.
+I earned my PhD from University of Houston under Dr. Rakesh Verma.

-She is currently concerned with:
+Research Areas: Generative Language Modeling, Information Retrieval, Biomedical NLP, Security Analytics My research interests lie in Large Language Modeling and Language Understanding.
+I am currently working on exploring LLM vulnerabilities in the Biomedical and Clinical Domain.
+I have previously worked on Biomedical Knowledge Mining and Retrieval as well as Empathetic Conversational Agents for Mental Health Support.

- - Privacy Concerns and Vulnerabilities of Large Language Models {style="text-align: justify;"}
+{style="text-align: justify;"}